peteroupc/peteroupc.github.io/randomfunc.md

 **Requires random real numbers.**

-The following method generates a random integer that follows a _Poisson distribution_.
-In the method&mdash;

-- `mean` is the average number of independent events of a certain kind per fixed unit of time or space (for example, per day, hour, or square kilometer), and can be an integer or a non-integer (the method allows `mean` to be 0 mainly for convenience), and
-- the method's return value gives a random number of such events within one such unit.
+The _Poisson distribution_ uses a parameter `mean` (also known as &lambda;). &lambda; is the average number of independent events of a certain kind per fixed unit of time or space (for example, per day, hour, or square kilometer).
+A Poisson-distributed variable is the number of such events within one such unit.

-&nbsp;
+In this document, `Poisson(mean)` is a Poisson-distributed variable if `mean` is greater than 0, or 0 if `mean` is 0.

+The following method generates a random integer that follows a _Poisson distribution_ using the parameter `mean` (which the method allows to be 0 for convenience).

     METHOD Poisson(mean)
         if mean < 0: return error